Can large language models reason about medical questions?: Experiments

 \subsubsection{Zero-shot benchmark}

 In Table \ref{tab:zero-shot-benchmark}, we report the performances of InstructGPT for the direct prompt and the aggregated performances for the five domain-specific CoT cues (Table \ref{tab:selected-prompts}).
 We explored augmenting the prompts with retrieved Wikipedia passages (grounding) and report the performances of an ensemble model with majority voting, akin to \cite{Wang2022-jx}.
-See Table \ref{tab:master-results}, Appendix \ref{apdx:master-results}, for a complete overview of our results, including zero-shot CoT prompting performances of Codex.

 \paragraph{Zero-shot direct} InstructGPT outperformed the domain-specific and finetuned BERT baselines on the three datasets.
 Without \bmtf grounding, InstructGPT scored +1.4\% on the USMLE questions, +1.0\% on the MedMCQA exam questions and +1.1\% on PubMedQA over the best BERT methods.